 The trust was initially capitalized with nominal equity of \$100, excluding amounts that were deposited into the reserve account, the capitalized interest account, the supplemental purchase account, the add-on consolidation loan account and the collection account by the trust on the closing date.
-The proceeds from the original sale of the notes were used by the eligible lender trustee to make the initial deposits into the reserve account, the capitalized interest account, the supplemental purchase account, the add-on consolidation loan account and the collection account and to purchase, on behalf of the trust, the initial trust student loans.
-The trust purchased the initial trust student loans from the depositor under a sale agreement dated as of August 11, 2005, among the depositor, the trust and the eligible lender trustee.
-The depositor used the net proceeds it received from the sale of the initial trust student loans to pay the sellers the respective purchase prices for the initial trust student loans acquired from them under the purchase agreements dated August 11, 2005.
+The proceeds from the original sale of the notes were used by the eligible lender trustee to make the initial deposits into the reserve account, the capitalized interest account, the supplemental purchase account, the add-on consolidation loan account and the collection account, and to purchase, on behalf of the trust, the initial trust student loans.
+The trust purchased the initial trust student loans from the depositor under a sale agreement dated as of November 15, 2005, among the depositor, the trust and the eligible lender trustee.
+The depositor used the net proceeds it received from the sale of the initial trust student loans to pay the sellers the respective purchase prices for the initial trust student loans acquired from them under the purchase agreements dated November 15, 2005.
+See "Use of Proceeds" in this freewriting prospectus for more information.
+In the event of a breach of a representation or warranty regarding any trust student loan, the depositor will have the right to require the related seller to cure the breach, repurchase or substitute with respect to each such deficient trust student loan.